anhtu293/lens-translate/README.md

 - Try `translate` with the example image in `images/example.jpeg`.
 The inference time is quite slow.
 - You can check kibana, jaeger and grafana for all the logs, metrics and tracings.
 ![](images/fastapi_doc.png)

+## 4. Setup CI/CD
+Github action is used for CI/CD of this project.
+There are 2 workflows:
+- `unittest`: linting and unit tests, triggered for every push in any branche.
+- `deployment`: triggered after merging or push to `master`.
+New docker images will be built and push to **dockerhub**, tag of new docker images is the commit hash.
+After pushing new docker images to **dockerhub**, the application is updated automatically with new docker images.

+In order to use this CI/CD, follow the following guide.

+### 4.1 Setup Google service account

+### 4.2 Setup github action secrets